DwarKapex/cmake-small-project-template/README.md

 Welcome to CMake Small Project Template

-This is my personal vision of how small C++ project should be organized for better readability and easy-to-maintain.
+This is my personal vision of how a small C++ project should be organized (in terms of using CMake) for better readability and easy-to-maintain.

 The full documentation can be build as follows: